neatnik/omg.lol/info/omg.lol/faq.md

 ## Can I pay with something other than a credit card?

 Absolutely!
-We can accept PayPal, Venmo, Cash App, and most cryptocurrencies.
+We can accept PayPal, Venmo, and Cash App.
 Just [contact us](mailto:help@omg.lol) to set something up.

 ## What happened to the lifetime plans?

 We occasionally offer lifetime plans, but can’t offer them all the time.
-Keep an eye on our [Twitter](https://twitter.com/omgdotlol) for notices about specials (including lifetime plans).
+Keep an eye on our [Mastodon](https://social.lol/@omgdotlol) for notices about specials (including lifetime plans).

 ## I changed my mind and want a different address?
 Can you change it?